scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 It comes as a command-line tool and web-interface that can operate also with non-Python experiments, and uses a SQL database to store all the runs.
 But it enforces a specific workflow including initializing a project directory, the parameters need to be in a separate file and the experiment must be an executable that takes the name of a config-file as a command-line parameter.

-Some projects including FGLab :cite:`fglab`, the proprietary Aetros :cite:`aetros`, and Neptune :cite:`neptune`, focus on providing a dashboard.
+Some projects, including FGLab :cite:`fglab`, the proprietary Aetros :cite:`aetros`, and Neptune :cite:`neptune`, focus on providing a dashboard.
 :cite:`jobman` is a Python library for scheduling lots of machine learning experiments which also  helps in organizing hyperparameter searches and bookkeeping.
 Several projects exist with a focus on reproducible experiments, such as ReproZip :cite:`chirigati2016reprozip`, CDE :cite:`guo2012`, PTU :cite:`pham2013using`, CARE :cite:`janin2014care`.
 They trace dependencies and help in packaging everything that is needed to rerun an experiment exactly.